Ferrari F1 car at Sakhir during the 2022 Bahrain GP

 F1 2024 calendar and race reports: What time the next grand prix starts and what happened in the previous rounds

-The 2024 Formula One season is well underway and set to feature a record 24 races.
+There’s still a long way to go, though: it’s an F1 season featuring a record 24 races.
 That was meant to be the case in 2023 but the Chinese GP and Emilia-Romagna GP were both dropped from the calendar, for different reasons; both returned for the 2024 season, making this a bumper year for fans and a hectic one for the teams and drivers.

 Once again the F1 season began with the Bahrain Grand Prix, which took place this year on Saturday, March 2.
 The season is due to stretch into December, with the final round slated for the Yas Marina track in Abu Dhabi on December 8.